Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 Type in the terminal:
         >> capp [options] PDBFILE.pdb
 Options:

--c [input: Contrast of water layer]
+- c [input: Contrast of water layer]
 Add a water layer with (c)ontrast between 0 and 2 times the solvent scattering length.
 Typically 0.1.
 Default: No water layer.

--d [no input]
+- d [no input]
 Only relevant for membrane proteins.
 Removes water layer from the bilayer region.
 Choose -d if the pdb is from the OPM (d)atabase, that provides the bilayer thickness.

--m [input: Bilayer Thickness]
+- m [input: Bilayer Thickness]
 Only relevant for membrane proteins.
 Removes water layer from the bilayer region.
 Choose -m to (m)anually provide the bilayer thickness in Aangstrom.
 Typically 30 Aangstrom.
 NB: Remember to place the TMD perpendicular to the xy-plane, in z=0!

--s [input: prc D20 in the solvent]
+- s [input: prc D20 in the solvent]
 Choose SANS contrast and enter the D2O-content (between 0 and 1) of the (s)olvent.
 SAXS contrast asssumed if option is not chosen.

--r [input: Resolution of p(r) function]
+- r [input: Resolution of p(r) function]
 Change the (r)esolution, i.e. the binsize (in Aangstrom) of the p(r) function.
 Default: 3.0 Aangstrom.